eli-pavlov/vagrant-kubernetes-EZ/README.md

 ## :star2: About the Project

+The good things in life are simple...except Kubernetes.

 After having to go through the process of creating Kubernetes clusters multiple times on my machine, I wanted to simplify the process.
 While there are many Vagrant sources out there, I just could not find a deployment that would be current enough, and which I could easily customize for my needs.